 - Our new savings groups provided interest-earning savings accounts and small, affordable loans for people who didn’t have access to traditional banking services, empowering them to plan for the future, start businesses, and meet their children’s basic needs.

 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- World Vision empowered communities to prevent and treat child malnutrition by identifying and rehabilitating at-risk children and by training community health workers on childhood nutrition so they could educate new parents.
+- We empowered communities to prevent and treat child malnutrition by identifying and rehabilitating at-risk children and by training community health workers on childhood nutrition so they could educate new parents.

 - To improve access to safe water, we worked with local water committees to construct and rehabilitate more water springs.

 Children have opportunities to learn and to develop their talents, young people are equipped for the future, and families and communities support children's education.

 - We provided vocational training in trades like sewing and hair styling, and taught courses in small business management to help young people secure jobs and contribute to family income.